mwojick/audio-pond/README.md

 # Audio Pond

-Convert piano performances from YouTube or audio files into professional sheet music.
+Convert piano performances from YouTube or audio files into lilypond files and sheet music.

 ## Installation